coreyleec/image-board/README.md

 ![](demo-2.gif)

-Just a brief update as I get closer to refining the backend.
-I decided to continue with react bootstrap modal after trying to code it myself led to some issues with indexing (i.e., images tiles were appearing above the modal).
-I chose to shelve that issue since I had more success Bootstrap Modal.
+I chose to continue with React Bootstrap Modal rather than  code the Modal from scratch after some issues with indexing (i.e., image tiles were appearing above the non-Bootstrap modal).
+I'll return to this at a later time, but right now I feel that there's more important things I can focus on.

-To switch between photos within the modal, I originally relied upon each object assigned index value, but since I would allow the user to interact with two versions of the array, in edit mode and non-edit mode, I chose to set the value of the array conditionally based on whether the edit condition was met.
-In edit mode, img tags without photos appear as forms for which the user can link an image.
-When user is not in edit mode, the next and previous buttons will skip to the next img take with a src value.

 Additionally, I gave img tags with null img src's an additional CSS state, setting them to the back using their Z Index, and I also disabled the DnD feature, when the edit condition was not met.

-And lastly, I got rid of the "Reorder Submit" button, and set the edit switch to call the function when it's initial state was true and set to false.
+And lastly, I got rid of the "Reorder Submit" button, and set the edit switch to call the function when its initial state was true and set to false.

-I'm still debating on the size of the image tiles, and thier on hover functionality.
+I'm still debating on the size of the image tiles, and their on hover functionality.
 I am curious to try to set landscape photo heights to be half as tall and portrait photos to make the grid function a little better.
-I'm having an issue swith my JSON server saving the reordered array exacly as it is, but I won't worry about that unless the problems continues once I've reincorperated Rails/PostreSQL.
+I'm having an issue with my JSON server saving the reordered array exactly as it is, but I won't worry about that unless the problems continues once I've reincorporated Rails/PostgreSQL.

 Centering the modal image has been a bit tricky due to some of Bootsrap Modals default style settings being set to display block, but I plan to nest a container with an absolute position in center, and then styling within that.
-For more details, and code examples please see my [blog](https://medium.com/@CoreyLee) where I document my process.
+For more details, and code examples please see my blog where I document my process.

 ![](demo.gif)